Steeff0/steeff0.github.io/_posts/2019-08-01-my-website-in-Jekyll.md

 ---
-title:  "Starting my website with Jekyll!"
+title:  "My website in Jekyll!"
 categories: development web
 promoted: true
 excerpt: Read about some of the struggles I faced setting up my Jekyll site and how I overcame them.